Primary Navigation Mobile

 Should you buy one?

 Yes.
-If you’re looking for a well-built, spacious, and comfortable family SUV, the Volkswagen Tayron is an excellent choice.
+If you’re looking for a well-built, spacious, and comfortable seven-seater family SUV, the Volkswagen Tayron is an excellent choice.
 While it lacks driver engagement, it excels in practicality and refinement.
+But despite those brickbats, it looks set to challenge the Skoda Kodiaq as the best option in this class – depending on finance.

-The Tayron’s very anonymity is why it appeals – here at last is a VW that feels well developed and crafted to be exactly what it needs to be and nothing more.
-It’s a car that honours all those Volkswagens that have gone before, channelling its inner fifth-generation Golf (an all-time great).
+The Tayron’s very anonymity and crushing competence is why it appeals so much – here at last is a VW that feels well developed and crafted to be exactly what it needs to be and nothing more.
+It’s a car that honours all those Volkswagens that have gone before, channelling its inner seventh-generation Golf (an all-time great).

 What we like